-- You’re 65 or older.
+- You’re age 65 or older.
 If you’re a U.S. citizen or a permanent resident who’s been in the country for at least five years, you’ll be eligible when you turn age 65.

 - You get Social Security Disability Insurance (SSDI).
 If you have a disability and receive SSDI, you’ll qualify for Medicare after a 2-year waiting period.

-- You have end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
+- You have end stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS).
 You’re eligible for Medicare at any age if you’ve been diagnosed with ESRD or ALS.

-- Initial Enrollment Period.
+- Initial enrollment period.
 This 7-month period is your first chance to get Medicare when you turn 65 years old.
 It starts 3 months before the month of your 65th birthday and ends 3 months after your birthday month.

-- Medicare Open Enrollment Period.
+- Medicare open enrollment period.
 Between October 15 and December 7 every year, you can change your Medicare coverage.
 At this time, you’re allowed to sign up for a Medicare Advantage plan.

-- Medicare Advantage Open Enrollment Period.
+- Medicare Advantage open enrollment period.
 From January 1 to March 31 every year, you can switch to a different Medicare Advantage plan.

 When deciding between original Medicare and Medicare Advantage, and the different parts and supplements, keep these things in mind:

 - CMS star rating.
-The Centers for Medicare & Medicaid Services (CMS) uses a five-star quality rating system to help you compare the quality of Medicare plans.
+The Centers for Medicare & Medicaid Services (CMS) uses a 5-star quality rating system to help you compare the quality of Medicare plans.
 Plans are rated roughly 45 factors, including care coordination and customer service.